 This Peale Mountain subrange forms the northernmost extension of the range.
 This group rises up south of Grays Lake and extends southeast for roughly 10 miles.
-The range highest point is Henry Peak 8,319 (which has 1,579 feet of prominence) was originally known as ‘Lanes Butte’, in honor of HK Lane, a ca 1858 emigrant who is buried along Lander Road in valley.
+The range’s highest point is Henry Peak (8,319 feet elevation; 1,579 feet of prominence), but was originally known as “Lanes Butte,” in honor of HK Lane, a circa 1858 emigrant who is buried along Lander Road in the valley.

-Lanes Butte is shown as such on the USGS Lanes Creek 15′ quad of 1915.
-Later in 1915, HH Hodgeson & TM Bannon established a triangulation station on this summit and called it ‘Henry’ for the town by the newly constructed Blackfoot Reservoir.
-This, Lanes Butte and Henry Peak are one and the same mountain.
-Other peaks in this small range include: ‘Little Gray Ridge’ 8050/990′, ‘Cutoff Hill’ 7535/555′!
-Peak 7442/342′ and ‘Wayan Peak’ 8142/562′.
-This subrange is administered by the Caribou National Forest.
+Lanes Butte is shown as such maps on the USGS Lanes Creek 15-minute quad of 1915.
+Later in 1915, HH Hodgeson and TM Bannon established a triangulation station on this summit and called it “Henry” for the town near the newly-constructed Blackfoot Reservoir.
+Thus Lanes Butte and Henry Peak are one and the same mountain.
+Other peaks in this small range include: “Little Gray Ridge” (8,050 feet elevation; 990 feet of prominence), “Cutoff Hill” (7,535 feet elevation; 555 feet of prominence), Peak 7442 (with 342 feet of prominence) and “Wayan Peak” (8,142 feet elevation; 562 feet of prominence).
+This subrange is administered by the Caribou-Targhee National Forest.

 Thanks to Rick Baugher for providing the historical information above.